 Want to know more?

-This leaflet gives a brief outline of the L G P S. You can find more information on the councillor page of the L G P S member website, where you can view a copy of the full Scheme guide.
+This leaflet gives a brief outline of the L G P S. You can find more information on the councillor pensions page of the L G P S member website, where you can view a copy of the full Scheme guide.

 Disclaimer